Claas Lexion 770 Tuning and Remapping at Viezu

 Curiosities of the measures of combine harvesting units

 The beater is 1.7 m long for standard 60-cm diameters and has a rotating speed of 395 to 1.150 rpm.
 The counter-beater is provided with a winding angle of 142 degrees and a total surface of 1.62 square meters.

 Claas Lexion 770 Engine Tuning and Remapping

 Let’s have a focus on the engine.
-In particular, on this Lexion version that mounts a Mercedes V8 with a 16k cc volume and SCR+DDP technology to limit exhaust.
-A fuel efficient Tier-4i motor capable of generating a maximum 1.800 rpm HP.
+In particular, on this Lexion version mounts a Mercedes V8 with a 16k cc volume and SCR+DDP technology to limit exhaust.
+A fuel-efficient Tier-4i motor capable of generating a maximum 1.800 rpm HP.
 It can reach 586 HP, equal to 431 kW.
 Rated power is 530HP, namely 390 kW.
 Speed is obviously controlled electronically and is based on single pumps provided with electromagnetic valves regulating power output.
 The cooling system is also very interesting.
 It has determined a small revolution in the combine harvesting world: there is no vertical impeller on the machine side any longer but a horizontal impeller located on the top.
 This results in more space for radiators and a cleaner impeller that self-protects from dust.